ibm-cloud-docs/analytics-engine-cli-plugin/analytics-engine-serverless-cli.md

 ## Log forwarding configuration
 {: #analytics-engine-v3-log-forwarding-config-cli}

-Use these commands to enable or disable forwarding of logs from a serverless instance to an IBM Log Analysis service and to view the status of the log forwarding configuration.
+Use this command to enable or disable forwarding of logs from a serverless instance to an IBM Log Analysis service and to view the status of the log forwarding configuration.

 ```sh
 ibmcloud analytics-engine-v3 log-forwarding-config --help